ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 I wrote an [interactive Shiny application](https://tvdwiele.shinyapps.io/Facebook-V/) to research these interactions for a subset of the places.
 Feel free to explore the data yourself!

 ## <a name="probDef"><a> Problem definition
 The main difficulty of this problem is the extended number of classes (places).
 With 8.6 million test records there are about a trillion (10^12) place-observation combinations.
 Luckily, most of the classes have a very low conditional probability given the data (x, y, time and accuracy).
 The major strategy on the forum to reduce the complexity consisted of calculating a classifier for many x-y rectangular grids.
 It makes much sense to make use of the spatial information since this shows the most obvious and strong pattern for the different places.
 This approach makes the complexity manageable but is likely to lose a significant amount of information since the data is so variable.
-I decided to model the problem with a single binary classification model in order to avoid to end up with a model with a high variance.
+I decided to model the problem with a single binary classification model in order to avoid to end up with many high variance models.
 The lack of any major spatial patterns in the exploratory analysis supports this approach.

 ## <a name="strategy"><a> Strategy